Sinchan-Hampannavar/Civic-Connect/README.md

 CiVic Connect – Municipality Complaint Management System

-A full-stack web application designed to simplify and streamline the process of reporting and managing civic issues.
+A full-stack web application built to simplify and streamline the process of reporting and managing civic issues within a municipality.

 🚀 Tech Stack